DerekSelander/LLDB/README.md

       # Dump all classes in CKConfettiEffect NSBundle that are UIView subclasses
       (lldb) dump_classes /System/Library/Messages/iMessageEffects/CKConfettiEffect.bundle/CKConfettiEffect -f UIView

+      # Generate a header file for the class specified:
+      (lldb) dclass -g UIView

+      # Generate a protocol that you can cast an object to.
+Ideal when working with private classes at dev time
+      (lldb) dclass -p UIView

 ### find
   Finds all subclasses of a class.
 This class must by dynamic (aka inherit from a NSObject class).
 Currently doesn't work with   NSString or NSNumber (tagged pointer objects).